kris2475/Laplace-Transform-Analysis-RLC-Bandpass-Filter-Tuning/README.md

 Bash

 python Frequency_Response_Validation.py
-This will automatically run all LTSpice simulations, process the raw data, calculate the analytical curves, and save the final figure to RLC_Bandpass_Validation_Split.png.
+This will automatically run all LTSpice simulations, process the raw data, calculate the analytical curves, and save the final comparison figure (RLC_Bandpass_Validation_Split.png).